 This definition includes minor injuries, such as small cuts or lacerations.
 If an assault resulted in less serious injuries such as these, then the more appropriate charge would be either Common Assault or ABH.

 Grievous bodily harm is deemed to be the same thing as really serious bodily harm.

 Although the jury will ultimately make a decision as to whether the injuries are really serious, the following examples are given by the CPS regarding what harm would be included:-

 - injury resulting in permanent disability, loss of sensory function or visible disfigurement;

 - broken or displaced limbs or bones, including fractured skull, compound fractures, broken cheek bone, jaw, ribs, etc;

 - injuries which cause substantial loss of blood, usually necessitating a transfusion or result in lengthy treatment or incapacity;

 - serious psychiatric injury.
 As with assault occasioning actual bodily harm, appropriate expert evidence is essential to prove the injury

-What distinction is made between Section 18 and Section 20 offences of the Act?
+What is the difference between Section 18 and Section 20 GBH?